Parametric resonance in abelian and non-abelian gauge fields via space-time oscillations: Introduction

-The source of parametric resonance in Ref.\cite{Dave:2019iwr,Dave:2021lcv} is oscillatory gradients in the field equations, which arise from the coupling between the classical fields to the space-time oscillations.
+The source of parametric resonance in Ref.\cite{Dave:2019iwr,Dave:2021lcv} is oscillatory gradients in the field equations, which arise from the coupling between the classical fields and the space-time oscillations.
 The coupling of space-time oscillations to gauge fields being similar, we expect the electromagnetic, as well as the non-abelian gauge fields, will also undergo parametric resonance.
 We mention here that the interaction between electromagnetic waves(EMWs) and GWs has been extensively studied since Einstein's general theory of relativity predicted their existence~\cite{Plebanski:1959ff,Griffiths:1975zm,cooperstock,Barrabes:2010tr,Morozov:2021,Barreto:2017shm,Mishima:2022xrq,Sotani:2014fia,Jones:2017dzt,Wang:2018yzu,Jones:2019nsp,Patel:2021cat,Brandenberger:2022xbu}.
 GWs affect various properties of EMWs and vice-versa.
 The Polarization of EMWs gets rotated through scattering with GWs ~\cite{Plebanski:1959ff}.
 The GWs and EMWs are known to induce fluctuations in each other~ \cite{cooperstock,Barrabes:2010tr,Morozov:2021}.
 Further enhancement in the fluctuations of EMWs is observed when non-linear interactions are included~\cite{Barreto:2017shm,Mishima:2022xrq}.
 There are effects of GWs on EMWs which lead to interesting physical consequences \cite{Sotani:2014fia,Jones:2017dzt,Wang:2018yzu,Jones:2019nsp}.
 For example, in the case of the core collapse of a pre-supernova star, the production of electromagnetic waves can lead to fusion outside of the iron core~\cite{Jones:2019nsp}.
-Recently, the response of electromagnetic fields to GWs has been studied by evolving them in the presence of oscillating background metric.
-A small oscillating background on top of flat spacetime causes deviation in direction of EMW when it's perpendicular to GW's direction of propagation~\cite{Patel:2021cat}.
+Recently, the response of electromagnetic fields to GWs has been studied by evolving them in the presence of oscillating background the metric.
+A small oscillating background on top of flat spacetime causes deviation in direction of EMW when it is perpendicular to GW's direction of propagation~\cite{Patel:2021cat}.
+The simultaneous, electromagnetic and gravitational wave signal detection of binary neutron star merger event GW170817 will shed more light on the interplay between GWs and EMWs ~\cite{Abbott:2017}.
 In De-Sitter space, the perturbations of electromagnetic fields grow with conformal time.
-The space-time oscillations, around a flat space-time background drive, parametric resonance of electromagnetic fields, as a result of which the GWs get damped while passing through a medium~\cite{Brandenberger:2022xbu}.
+The space-time oscillations, around a flat space-time background, drive the parametric resonance of electromagnetic fields, as a result of which the GWs get damped while passing through a medium~\cite{Brandenberger:2022xbu}.
+Quantum corrections to electrodynamics, due to inflationary gravitons in De-Sitter space, has also been studied previously~\cite{Leonard:2013xsa,Glavan:2013jca,Wang:2014tza,Miao:2018bol}.